Once upon a time, there was this happy place called Kokkrebellur. Once upon a time.

 As a Shrivaishnavite, I am not just angry.
 I am filled with a cold rage as I make my way through this ancient town.
 In vain do I tell myself that Rama and Krishna might have walked down the same lanes that I walk now, and that Shri Ramanuja definitely did.
-All I can see are the piles of garbage, the plastic bottles everywhere, the stray dogs, the hawkers, the growling monkeys – and the devotees who create all this filth by tolerating it and worse, by patronising it.
+All I can see are the piles of garbage, the plastic bottles everywhere, the stray dogs, the hawkers, the growling monkeys – and the devotees who create all this filth.

 Enough.
 I call up the driver (who is of course parked right next to the temple wall) and we make our way back to the Garbage city, also known as Bangalore.

-The newly laid road from Mandya to Melukote provides little consolation, since I’ve seen the hundreds of old trees that once stood on either side of that road, and were butchered for no reason.
+The newly laid road from Mandya to Melukote does little to soothe my rage, since I’ve seen the hundreds of old trees that once stood on either side of that road, and were butchered for no reason.

 In comparison, Tipu’s tomb in Srirangapatnam is a pleasure to see.
 Gumbaz is immaculately maintained, and more important, it is clean.
 There’s no entry fee although there is a stiff parking fee – but no parking lot.
 The outside is no doubt dirty and hawker-infested.
 But the inside is just the opposite.
 Manicured lawns, old trees that date back to Tipu, and the tomb itself is shining white – and clean.

 So.
 This is “my” Melukote.
 I don’t feel good, I feel ripped off.
 I don’t feel sanctified, I feel dirty.
 I am not filled with spirituality and enlightenment, I am filled with dark anger.

 Next time I feel the desire to commune with God, I won’t take the expense to hire a cab and drive 150 kms through dense traffic to end up at a place that is filthier than the urban slum I live in.